canarylumen-droid/audnix-ai-project/INTEGRATIONS_GUIDE.md

   - Engagement tracking

 **How It Works**:
-1. User connects WhatsApp via Twilio credentials
+1. User connects WhatsApp via QR Code scan
 2. System shows "Importing your leads from WhatsApp" animation
 3. All conversations are imported as leads
-4. Webhook processes incoming messages in real-time
+4. Wrapper processes incoming messages in real-time
 5. AI responds based on conversation history
 6. "All set!
 AI will start working" notification appears